The set of solutions of random XORSAT formulae: Characterizing the periphery

-\subsection{Proof of Lemma \ref{lemma:periphery_peelable}: Periphery is Exponentially Peelable}
+\subsection{Proof of Lemma \texorpdfstring{ \ref{lemma:periphery_peelable}}{3.12}: Periphery is exponentially peelable}

-Let $G= (F, V, E)$ be a graph drawn uniformly at random from $\G(n,k,\alpha n)$, and let $\GP = (\FP, \VP, \EP)$ be its periphery.
-Recall the connection between \BPzero and the peeling algorithm from Section \ref{sec:BP_DE}.
-Let $Q$ be defined as in Theorem \ref{thm:Main}, i.e., $Q$ is the largest positive solution of $Q=1-\exp\{-k\alpha Q^{k-1}\}$.
-In light of Lemma~\ref{lemma:FP_concentration_DE}, we define the asymptotic degree profile pair of the periphery, $(\ba, \bR(x))$ as follows (recall that, from Lemma \ref{lemma:PeelingBP_FP}, the periphery does include check nodes receiving at most $k-2$ messages of type $0$). \begin{definition} \end{definition}
+Let $G= (F, V, E)$ be a graph drawn uniformly at random from $\G(n,k,\alpha n)$, and let $\GP= (\FP, \VP, \EP)$ be its periphery.
+Recall the connection between \BPzero\ and the peeling algorithm from Section~\ref{sec:BP_DE}.
+Let $Q$ be defined as in Theorem~\ref{thm:Main}, that is, $Q$ is the largest positive solution of $Q=1-\exp\{-k\alpha Q^{k-1}\}$.
+In light of Lemma~\ref{lemma:FP_concentration_DE}, we define the asymptotic degree profile pair of the periphery, $(\ba, \bR(x))$ as follows (recall that, from Lemma~\ref{lemma:PeelingBPFP}, the periphery does include check nodes receiving at most $k-2$ messages of type $0$).